Phlorotannin: Antiherbivory defense

-They are found within the cell in small vesicles called physodes, where the soluble, polar fraction is sequestrated, and as part of the cell wall, where they are insoluble and act as a structural component.
-Their concentration is known to be highly variable among different taxa as well as among geographical area, since they respond plastically to a variety of environmental factors.
-Brown algaes also exsude phlorotannins in surrounding seawater.
+UV and heavy metals screening

+Phlorotannins are mostly located at the periphery of the cells, as components of the cell wall.
+They also contribute to absorption of UV-B light (between 280 and 320 nm) and show absorbance maxima at 200 and 265 nm, corresponding to UV-C wavelengths.
+Studies also demonstrated that sunlight intensity is related to phlorotannins production in Ascophyllum nodosum and Fucus vesiculosus natural populations.
 For these reasons, it has been suggested that phlorotannins act as photoprotective substances.
 Further studies with Lessonia nigrescens and Macrocystis integrifolia demonstrated that both UV-A and UV-B radiation can induce soluble phlorotannins and that there is a correlation between induction of phlorotannins and reduction in the inhibition of photosynthesis and DNA damage, two major effects of UV radiation on vegetal tissues.
 The fact that phlorotannins are exudated in surrounding water enables them to reduce incident UV exposure on kelp meiospores, phytoplankton and other kelp forests inhabitants, where brown algal biomass is high and water motion is low.

 They may also be involved in metal sequestration such as divalent metal ions Sr2+, Mg2+, Ca2+, Be2+, Mn2+, Cd2+, Co2+, Zn2+, Ni2+, Pb2+ and Cu2+.
 If the chelating properties of phlorotannins have been demonstrated in vitro, in situ studies suggest that this characteristic may be species-specific.